Biodiversity of the Central Coast

 Shell plates can be repaired when damaged, with full repair occurring within just a few weeks.

 Left: the eight shell plates of a chiton, left clean after a biology dissection lab.
 Photo by Kelly Fretwell.
-Right: a black katy chiton lifts its mantle and releases a milky white substance suspected to be sperm.
+Right: a black katy chiton lifts its mantle and releases a milky white substance thought to be sperm.
 Photo by Rebecca Segal.

 References